nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/web-farms.md

 # Load balancing and web farms in nopCommerce

 Load balancing is the distribution of a workload across many nodes.
-It is typically used for balancing HTTP traffic over multiple servers acting together as a web front-end.
+It is typically used for balancing HTTP traffic over multiple servers acting together as a web front end.

 There are several ways to configure load balancing in nopCommerce: